ICE is trying to 'intimidate' 21 Savage into leaving the country, lawyer says

 Breaking News Emails

-The musician, whose real name is She’yaa Bin Abraham-Joseph, “never hid his immigration status” from the U.S. government and has a pending U-Visa as the victim of a crime, his attorney, Charles Kuck said in statement Monday afternoon.
-Abraham-Joseph also has U.S. citizen that he supports, which could make him eligible to stay as well, Kuck said.
+The U.K. national, whose real name is She’yaa Bin Abraham-Joseph, “never hid his immigration status” from the U.S. government and has a pending U visa as the victim of a crime, his attorney, Charles Kuck, said in a statement.
+The musician has U.S.-born children whom he supports, which could make him eligible to stay as well, Kuck said.

-Abraham-Joseph, 26, was taken into custody Sunday in the Atlanta-area for allegedly being in the country illegally, Immigration and Customs Enforcement (ICE) said in a statement.
-ICE spokesman Bryan Cox said that Abraham-Joseph was also convicted on felony drug charges in Oct.
-2014.
+Abraham-Joseph, 26, was taken into custody Sunday in the Atlanta area for allegedly being in the country illegally, the U.S. Immigration and Customs Enforcement said in a statement.
+ICE spokesman Bryan Cox said that he was also convicted on felony drug charges in October 2014.

-ICE said Abraham-Joseph was an "unlawfully present United Kingdom national" who was brought to the U.S. as a child legally in 2005 on a visa that expired a year later in July 2006.
+ICE said the "unlawfully present" Abraham-Joseph was brought to the U.S. as a child legally in 2005 on a visa that expired a year later in July 2006.

 “As a minor, his family overstayed their work visas, and he, like almost two million other children, was left without legal status through no fault of his own,” Kuck said Monday.

-“Mr. Abraham-Joseph has never hid his immigration status from the U.S. government,” he added.
-“The Department of Homeland Security has known his address and his history since his filing for the U-Visa in 2017, yet they took no action against him until this past weekend.”
+But the lawyer denied the rapper had tried to hide his immigration status.
+“The Department of Homeland Security has known his address and his history since his filing for the U visa in 2017, yet they took no action against him until this past weekend," he added.

-The rapper was in ICE custody in Georgia and placed in removal proceedings before immigration courts, ICE said Sunday.
+The rapper was in ICE custody in Georgia and placed in removal proceedings before immigration courts, the agency said Sunday.

-Kuck said Abraham-Joseph was detained based on "incorrect information about prior criminal charges" but did not specify what about the charges he was disputing.
-The lawyer added ICE was refusing to release Abraham-Joseph on bond.
+Kuck said Abraham-Joseph was detained based on "incorrect information about prior criminal charges" but did not specify what he was disputing about the charges.
+ICE was refusing to release Abraham-Joseph on bond, he added.

-The lawyer added that Abraham-Joseph was neither a flight risk nor a danger to the community, adding, "in fact, his contributions to local communities and schools that he grew up in are examples of the type of immigrant we want in America."
+Abraham-Joseph was neither a flight risk nor a danger to the community, the lawyer said, adding, "in fact, his contributions to local communities and schools that he grew up in are examples of the type of immigrant we want in America."

 "We and he will fight for his release, for his family, and his right to remain in our country," he said.

-A U-visa is a special visa for victims of certain crimes “who have suffered mental or physical abuse and are helpful to law enforcement or government officials in the investigation or prosecution of criminal activity,” according to U.S. Citizenship and Immigration Services.
+A U visa is a special category for victims of certain crimes “who have suffered mental or physical abuse and are helpful to law enforcement or government officials in the investigation or prosecution of criminal activity,” according to the U.S. Citizenship and Immigration Services.

-Only 10,000 U-Visas are available each year.
-Kuck’s statement did not specify the incident under which Abraham-Joseph applied for the visa.
+Only 10,000 U visas are available each year.
+Kuck’s statement did not specify the incident based on which Abraham-Joseph applied for the visa.

 Anastasia Tonello, president of the American Immigration Lawyers Association, said Abraham-Joseph could be facing "a pretty difficult case" if what ICE alleges is true.